tapassio/doc-pouch/README.md

     ]
 }
 ```
+## Arrays of items
+Arrays of items are specified using the type "array" and indicating the type of the array elements in "items".

 ## Referencing other document structures
 Document structures can refer to other document structures to build more complex data interrelations.
-To reference a document structure inside another structure, the "reference" property in the DataElement is used.
+To reference a document structure inside another structure, the "items" property in the DataElement is used.

 **Example for a document structure referencing another**
 This structure consists of the name of the street plus an array of data structures named "Houses" described in the data structure ```g33vo0rPd3jmfBqe```.
-The "reference" field can therefore only be used in combination with the types *array* or *structure*.
+The "items" field can therefore only be used in combination with the types *array* or *structure*.
 ```
 {
     "_id": "tt5vo04DN3jm8Bqe",